yjhzls5/reair/README.md

 ### Audit Log Hook Setup

+Incremental replication relies on recording changes in the source Hive warehouse to figure out what needs to be replicated.
+These changes can be recorded in two different ways.
+In the first method, the hook is added to the Hive CLI and runs after a query is successful.
+In the other method, the hook is added as a listener in the Hive remote metastore server.
+This method requires that you have the  metastore server deployed and used by Hive, but it will work when systems other than Hive (e.g. Spark) make calls to the metastore server to create tables.
+The steps to deploy either hook are similar:

 Build and deploy the JAR containing the audit log hook

 * Switch to the repository directory and build the JAR.